gadingnst/swr-global-state/README.md

 import useStore from "swr-global-state";

 const useCount = () => useStore({
-  key: "@app/count",
+  key: "@app/count", // (Required) state key
-  initial: 0,
+  initial: 0, // <- (Required) initial state
-  persist: true
+  persist: true // <- (Optional) if you want to persist the state to local storage, then set it to true.
 });

 export default useCount;